 - Base Smart Start: uses mechanical actuation to measure water usage and initiate regeneration.
-KineticoPRO modifies the mechanical meter from its original configuration to allow it to interface with the Base Smart Start controller. - Elite+ Smart Start: advanced digital controller programmable through USB and WiFi.
-Uses Hall effect meter to send digital pulses to the controller and trigger regeneration.
-Depending on flow meter, pulses per gallon will vary and can be adjusted through programming.
+KineticoPRO modifies the mechanical meter from its original configuration to allow it to interface with the Base Smart Start controller.

 System Maintenance

 KineticoPRO has engineered the Hydrus system to provide quality water without requiring extensive maintenance.
 Minor routine maintenance is recommended to keep the softener working properly.